numericalalgorithmsgroup/NAGJavaExamples/BXNL/orbit_ex/Readme.md

 > ## Important Information
-> This file has a lot of Latex and GitHub currently cannot render it on Markdown files.
-You can read all the math clearly as a [webpage](https://numericalalgorithmsgroup.github.io/NAGJavaExamples/opt_imp_vol) or access this as a regular github [repository](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/tree/main/opt_imp_vol).
+> You can view this page as a [webpage](https://numericalalgorithmsgroup.github.io/NAGJavaExamples/BXNL/orbit_ex) or access this as a regular github [repository](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/tree/main/BXNL/orbit_ex).
 >
-> The source of this example can be found [here](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/blob/main/opt_imp_vol/impVolDemo.java) and the output [here](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/blob/main/opt_imp_vol/output.txt).
+> The source of this example can be found [here](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/blob/main/BXNL/orbit_ex/source/OrbitEx.java) and the output [here](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/blob/main/BXNL/orbit_ex/output.txt).
 >
 > See the top directory of this repository for instructions to set up the [NAG Library for Java](https://github.com/numericalalgorithmsgroup/NAGJavaExamples).